jazzband/django-analytical/docs/services/clicky.rst

-As described in the Clicky `customized tracking`_ documentation page, the data that is tracked by Clicky can be customized by setting the :data:`clicky_custom` Javascript variable before loading the tracking code.
+As described in the Clicky `customized tracking`_ documentation page, the data that is tracked by Clicky can be customized by setting the :data:`clicky_custom` JavaScript variable before loading the tracking code.
 Using template context variables, you can let the :ttag:`clicky` tag pass custom data to Clicky automatically.
 You can set the context variables in your view when you render a template containing the